jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - get_hour(sleep_time)
         )

-  all tests are still passing.
-I have not broken anything yet
+  all tests are still passing

-* I can make ``get_hour`` use the same variable name instead of a new name for each step in the process
+* I can make ``get_hour`` use the same variable name instead of a new one for each step in the process

   .. code-block:: python